|

 of RAM and featured built-in word processor, spread sheet and

+database applications.
 The next model in the Psion range was the

 Series 3a,